Skip to main content

 Cell: +86 150 2188 1324

-Dr. Jianxia Zheng is director of Solvay's R&I laboratory in China.
+Dr. Jianxia Zheng is director of Syensqo's R&I laboratory in China.
 The E2P2 laboratory is an international joint lab dedicated to eco-innovation and sustainable chemistry.
-It regroups 8 partners, CNRS, Solvay, ENS Lyon, Lille University, University of Poitier, ECNU, Fudan University and ECUST.
+It regroups 8 partners, CNRS, Syensqo, ENS Lyon, Lille University, University of Poitier, ECNU, Fudan University and ECUST.
 High level researchers focus on developing new environmentally benign catalytic solutions.

 Dr. Jeremie Zaffran